Birches at Lakeside

 A custom wood marquetry panel in mango and sapele provides cover for utilities on a lanai in Wailea

-As artists we are drawn to explore the principles of symmetry and free form found in the natural world - mountains, the sea and sand, forest and desert scapes, and the creatures around us.
+As artists we are drawn to explore the principles of symmetry and free form found in the natural world - mountains, the sea and sand, lakes and forest scapes, and the creatures around us.
 As trained musicians with professional performing careers, we also seek ways to visualize musical sound.

 Waterscapes: looking through the paper birches at the lake in spring.